-- 1. Launch your web browser. - 2.
-Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx). - 3.
+- 1. Launch your Web browser. - 2.
+Type the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
 Click Properties. - 4.
-Select the General folder on the left navigation panel. - 5.
-Select Mail Alerts. - 6.
-If prompted, enter your Admin or Key User name and password. - 7.
-Select On in the MaiLinX (and Usage Profile Properties) box. - 8.
-Follow the instructions on the page to specify up to three users to receive messages: Admin, Key User, and Service.
-You can also select advanced settings for: - Specifying email server settings. - Reading or changing default messages. - Reading or changing conditions and trigger settings. - 9.
+On the left navigation pane, select Mail Alerts. - 5.
+If prompted, type in your Admin or Key User name and password. - 6.
+In the MaiLinX (and Usage Profile Properties) field, select On. - 7.
+Follow the instructions on the page to specify up to three users to receive messages: Admin, Key User, and Service. - 8.
+Under Advanced Settings, you can also select advanced settings for: - Specifying email server settings. - Reading or changing default messages. - Reading or changing conditions and trigger settings. - 9.
 Click the Save Changes button.